How to Clean Common Sink Stains

 Stone resin sinks are sinks made from crushed stone bonded by an adhesive or polymer.
 As these sinks are constructed from natural stone and polymers, they will not oxidize and develop rust like steel sinks, nor will they show water damage like porcelain or stain through acidic compounds like coffee but they face a different set of issues-these sinks are incredibly sensitive to chemical and acidic stains or man-made products like nail varnish, dye or paints.
 If a highly abrasive or corrosive cleaner is spilled on these sinks, the protective enamel and sealing will most likely be stripped away, resulting in speckling or discoloration over a long period of time.

 These sinks should be cleaned regularly with warm soapy water and a soft cloth, which is highly preferable to an intense ‘heavy’ clean.
 For tougher stones, use a mixture of water and white vinegar, making sure to rinse thoroughly after and to not leave the vinegar in contact with the surface of the sink.
 A nylon scratch pad or a toothbrush can be used to clean as well.
-Of course the integrity of the sink will hold for now, but the stain will persist and eventually damage the sink even through a thorough water cleanse.
+Of course, the integrity of the sink will hold for now, but the stain will persist and eventually damage the sink even through a thorough water cleanse.
 To repair this, your local hardware store should offer kits anywhere from $30-40 dollars.
 Strip your old sealant away and reapply a new coating of wax and sealant.
 Though this DIY solution is available, it is highly, highly advised you seek professional help to repair your sink’s protective sealant.

-Porcelain sinks are made by heating materials such as kaolin, a sort of clay material, at 1400 degrees celsius until it hardens.
+Porcelain sinks are made by heating materials such as kaolin, a sort of clay material, at 1400 degrees Celsius until it hardens.
 These sinks have a shiny and glossy appearance, but as such are brittle to heavy punishment and a wide variety of stains.
 In fact, nearly every single stain type imaginable proves problematic for this type of sink.
 Porcelain is awful at dealing with chemicals, acids, oils/paints and most damaging of all-hard water.
 Fortunately, despite being terrible at dealing with these types of stains, thorough cleaning and maintenance will keep them resplendent and in working order, though the maintenance is perhaps about twice as much when compared to other sink types.

 For acidic compounds like coffee, cleaning with a non-abrasive store cleaner should do the trick, and the same cleaner will work fine for oils, paints and any rust stains that this sink might tract.
-The only thing that store bought cleaners cannot solve are hardwater stains which will require you to invest in a $300+ water softener to deal with the composition of the water in your home.
+The only thing that store bought cleaners cannot solve are hardwater stains which will require you to invest in a $300+ on a water softener to deal with the composition of the water in your home.

 Granite composite sinks